-Sophie, a single mother of a six-year-old daughter, was looking for a 3-bedroom apartment in the 15th arrondissement of Paris with a budget of 460,000 euros.
-Catherine Ziegler, property hunter at Home Select, found a bright 55 sqm apartment on the 5th floor in the Commerce neighborhood, negotiated from 460,000 to 430,000 euros, saving 30,000 euros (6.5%), in 7 weeks of searching.
+Sophie, a single mother with a six-year-old daughter, was looking for a three-room flat in the 15th arrondissement of Paris on a budget of 460,000 euros.
+Catherine Ziegler, property hunter at Home Select, found a bright 55 sqm flat on the 5th floor in the Commerce neighbourhood and negotiated it from 460,000 to 430,000 euros, a saving of 30,000 euros, or 6.5%, after 7 weeks of searching.

 Mission summary